 - Decorate some Barbie doll sweaters to look like ugly Christmas sweaters.
-Dress up Barbie, action figures or your Elf on the Shelf.
-Once they are donning their Chirstmas worst, place them around the party space as decorations.
+Dress up Barbie, action figures, or your Elf on the Shelf.
+Once they are donning their Christmas worst, place them around the party space as decorations.

 Ugly Sweater Themed Food

 At this party, even the food is ugly.
 Suggestions for your ugly Christmas sweater party menu include:

 Keep your guests entertained with these fun activities:

 - One must-have for an ugly Christmas sweater party is a photo booth.
 After all, what is the point in wearing your ugliest sweater if you don’t capture it in image form to remember forever?
 Use the ugly sweater clothesline as a photo-op backdrop or suspend a large, empty picture frame to hang at just the right height for kids to pose from the waist up, showing off their ugly sweaters.
 You can even decorate the picture frame to look like the cover of a holiday greeting card.

 - Have an ugly sweater contest.
 Let the kids strut their stuff and show off their ugly sweaters to a panel of judges (other party guests).
 Let everyone vote for their favorites in a selection of categories (ugliest, tackiest, brightest, funniest, etc.).
 Award trinket prizes to the winners.

 - Make an ugly sweater.
 Divide kids into groups and give each group a plain sweater and a stockpile of tacky embellishments.
 Set a timer and tell them to create the ugliest sweater they can before time runs out.